automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Incisivosaurus.md

 # Incisivosaurus
-## Description: This buck-toothed dinosaur was the Cretaceous equivalent of a beaver.
+## This buck-toothed dinosaur was the Cretaceous equivalent of a beaver.